ThiarllesMaster/project_java_eight/README.md

-# Project Java 8
+# Project Java 8 and other things learned Java

-Trying to progress my knowledge in Java speacially in Java 8 version this repository will be used to contain the developed files using this new version
+This project has code involving Java, specifically Java version 8 and other things that I needed to learned along these requirements :D